RakhithJK/jgm-pandoc-wiki/Defining-custom-DOCX-styles-in-LibreOffice-(and-Word).md

 In order for your custom styles to appear different from the default style you will have to modify them in the appropriate dialog boxes.
 Below are the best hints about this which I could find on Google, and a step-by-step description which I wrote myself.

-In case you wonder LibreOffice handles DOCX documents very well, and Pandoc works well with a reference docx file[1] which has been modified in LibreOffice.
+In case you wonder LibreOffice handles DOCX documents very well, and Pandoc works well with a [reference docx file](https://pandoc.org/MANUAL.html#option--reference-doc) which has been modified in LibreOffice.
 This is good because as of Pandoc 1.19.2.1 DOCX support is superior to ODT support in Pandoc, notably including the *custom-style* attribute feature which doesn't work for ODT.

 ### Word